ohnickmoy/hello-rails/README.md

 docker compose up
 ```

+Initial build runs take a while, so grab a cup of coffee while you're waiting.
+This also includes an initial `up` run since you'll need to pull some extra images.

 The Makefile is there for your convenience to short hand some of these commands, e.g. `make build`, or `make up`

 To access the rails app, go to `localhost:3000`

 To access prometheus, go to `localhost:9090`

-To access the Grafana service, go to `localhost:3001`, and type in for both the username and password and skip the creation of a new password
+To access the Grafana service, go to `localhost:3001`, and type in `admin` for both the username and password and skip the creation of a new password

 ## Dev Flow